 Our Analysis and Test Results

 As one of the biggest baby brands in Europe, Chicco (kee-ko) is a company that provides various types of gear.
 They make gear that includes items for feeding, traveling, strolling, and more.
-Founded by Enrico Catelli, Chicco offers products for children ages pre-birth to preschool.
+Founded by Pietro Catelli, Chicco offers products for children ages pre-birth to preschool.
 You can find their products in over 120 countries across the globe.

 In our analysis of the crash test sensor data, the Keyfit 35 demonstrated an additional margin of protection over the average for the group with G-force results lower than most.